p1geoneon/p1geoneon/README.md

 - 👋 Hi, I’m @p1geoneon
-- 👀 I’m interested in ... haking/modding and astronomy
+- 👀 I’m interested in ...
+AI
-- 🌱 I’m currently learning ... nothing really im very lazy
+- 🌱 I’m currently learning ...
+AI
 - 💞️ I’m looking to collaborate on ...
+AI
-- 📫 How to reach me ... discord pigeon#9578
+- 📫 How to reach me ...
+Discord pigeonofficial